 Europe's open societies and criminal justice: a challenging relationship

 Criminal justice systems face the challenges of internationalisation, digitalisation and European integration.
-National criminal justice systems have to interact with other areas of law and with other legal orders.
-This is acutely evident in Europe, where significant parts of national substantive and procedural criminal law have been brought within the scope of EU law-making.
-EU law and criminal law have entered into a dynamic interaction, which shapes and redefines their very foundations.
-This is necessary to control crime and ensure due process at a national, EU and international level (UN, Council of Europe), but also to enforce EU policies and retain Europe’s position as a global actor in the area of security and criminal justice.
+National criminal justice systems have to interact with other areas of law, in particular administrative law, and with other legal orders.
+This is acutely evident in the European Union, where significant parts of national substantive and procedural criminal law have been brought within the scope of EU law-making.
+EU law and criminal law have entered into a dynamic interaction, which shapes and redefines their very foundations, principles and concepts.
+This is necessary to control crime and ensure due process at a national, EU and international level (UN, Council of Europe), but also to enforce EU policies and retain EU’s position as a global actor in the area of security and criminal justice.